BOLTON UNITED HARRIERS & AC

 After exiting the track, winding its way around the car park and joining Long Lane via Radcliffe Road at the 1km mark, the 2011 route dropped past the athletics track, and entered the park with a ‘dogleg’ up the central path.
 At the police station after 2km, it turned onto Bury Road and gently climbed uphill to the Wesleyan Trinity Chapel (built in 1886) at the crest.
 This 3km point features a curious sculpture made from brushed stainless steel with illuminating interior panels.
 Linked to the Methodist Church, its form represents the two local streams and an oak tree leaf.
 It then descended past a number of car forecourts and an almost unwitting crossing of the River Tonge, before baring left onto Bradford Street.
 A sharp left past the Esso/Tesco garage into Radcliffe Road intersected Castle Street at 3.8km, passing the former home (now heritage centre) of the late Fred Dibnah, Bolton’s legendary steeplejack, before an ever-increasing gradient descent past St Stephen & All Martyrs church ended at the lower entrance of Leverhulme Park.
 A ‘triangle’ of flat parkland track, the steep 250m up Cinder Hill and 350m down Spooky Hill was navigated before the ‘reward’ of a sweeping 700m-long climb along Radcliffe Road completed the ‘Big W’ of the route’s profile.
 A brief trot through the Bembridge Drive residential area took runners back to Long Lane for a final flat 2km.

 Despite this, various marshalling issues were encountered, so a further route change was made for 2012’s race.
 Virtually entirely car-free, competitors are always within 1km of the start point and the nice scenery has been kept!
 With the route also being two laps, there are plenty of opportunities for spectating friends and relatives to cheer on the runners several times from the same point.
+It proved to be a good mix, as the race’s popularity went from strength to strength with the entry limits being reached every year thereafter.
+As was the case with his predecessor, Steve Houghton’s ‘retirement’ after the 2016 race lasted barely months; the 2017 event went ahead and was acknowledged as the “best yet”, with course records being set in both the men’s and women’s race.
+However, this staging really was to be the final race organised solely by Steve Houghton and its future was decidedly uncertain!
+In December 2017, Gail Harrison stepped forward to take over the reins with the assistance of Nicky Cartridge and Frazer Jardine, and guiding input from SH, thereby ensuring BUH&AC’s reputation for staging this superb event can continue.

 Unfortunately, the one aspect of the race that cannot be organised is the weather!
 Whilst 2011’s race came in the midst of a mini-heatwave (hard to believe in the North-west), 2012’s event featured monsoon-like rainy conditions that rendered the course, in parts, more akin to a steeplechase!
 Despite this, feedback was overwhelmingly positive, with the field reaching its entry limit by mid-April.
 Moral of the history story – enter early to avoid disappointment!